- I. Residential Life Office: Welcome and Expectations

 Flyers may not be posted in elevators.

 At no time is any University-issued furniture allowed on the Village Apartment balconies, or otherwise outside of the room, apartment, or common area in which it was found.
-Charges will be assessed for any damages made to university furniture.
+Fees will be assessed for any damages made to university furniture.

 Individual Room Furniture